 For each login session, the Security Server maintains a global credentials cache and a credentials cache per authorization instance (that is, for each time a new authorization reference is created).
 The rule for each right in the policy database indicates the group to which the authenticated user must belong and how long the credential is considered valid.
 The rule might also indicate that the credential is to be shared.

 When Authorization Services needs a credential in order to grant a right to a user, the Security Server attempts to obtain the credential from a credentials cache.
 It first looks in the credentials cache associated with the authorization instance.
 If the credential isn’t there and credentials are shared, it then looks in the global credentials cache.
-Only if the Security Server can’t find the credential in a cache does it try to acquire the credential, typically by displaying an authentication dialog.
+Only if the Security Server can’t find the credential in a cache does it try to acquire the credential, typically by displaying an authentication or consent dialog.
 (In some cases, the Security Server might be able to acquire the credential from another source, such as a smart card.)

 If the Security Server successfully obtains a new credential, it stores it in the credentials cache associated with the authorization instance and—if the rule specifies that the credential should be shared—in the global credentials cache.